colinbate/replace-brunch/README.md

 # replace-brunch

 Perform generic replacements on your compiled files or assets.
+In production mode plays well with `digest-brunch`.

 ## Config Options